GvozdenDelic/beer-list/README.md

 # Beer List

 This is a React.js practice project.
-It lists 24 beers using PunkAPI, has a beer detail page, loader and 404 page.
+It lists 24 beers using PunkAPI, has a beer detail page, preloader and 404 page.

+Features:

+- Adding a beer to favorite list on the listing page.
+The list is stored in the local storage

 More features in the next commit. :)